CompNet/RugbyScope/src/wikidata/_TODO.md

 * Data retrieval
-  * are there many players with no sex on WD? if it is the case, then keep sexless ones
   * manually check that all teams from main pro leagues are present maybe just plot the number of clubs from each country?